SamanShafigh/go-db-models/README.md

 	)
 ```

-mysqld is just a simple wrapper around sqlx so you can implement some extra function
+mysqld is just a simple wrapper around sqlx so you can implement some extra functions over there

 ## Contributing